 “While same-sex marriage legislation in Westminster had many positive aspects, we believe that its provision forbidding the recognition of lawful same-sex marriages in Northern Ireland is irrational, contrary to principles of British constitutional law and incompatible with the European Convention on Human Rights.

 “We are resolute in our assertion that no-one can be married in one part of the United Kingdom and then not married in another.

 “Once a couple is lawfully married in the UK, we contend that their relationship cannot be reclassified as a civil partnership without their consent which is exactly what the law currently does.

 “The legislation says to lawfully married people that they are no longer married.
 This is unconscionable and cannot be permitted to continue."

 The province’s governing Democratic Unionist Party remains strongly opposed to gay rights and has blocked a series of attempts to bring in gay marriage.

-Watch a report on last April's vote, AFTER THE JUMP...
+Watch a report on the Northern Ireland Assembly's latest rejection of same-sex marriage last April, AFTER THE JUMP...